-“Everything here is vegan, except for this desert right here, but we have a vegan option over there.”
+“Everything here is vegan, except for this dessert right here, but we have a vegan option over there.”

 Wait.
 Did I have to make vegan foods?
-I hated making deserts with tofu.
+I hated making desserts with tofu.
 They tasted terrible.

 “Well, I’m an English major at Cal Poly Pomona and I’m also minoring in Journalism.”